 Our team at Greater Boston Addiction Centers offers prescription drug addiction support.
 Contact us by calling 877.920.6583 to learn more about our substance abuse treatments.

 When used as prescribed, most prescription drugs are safe to use.
 They can be helpful and even necessary to minimize life-threatening health conditions.
-When engaging in this type of behavior, addiction can form with some types of drugs.
+Even when used as directed, addiction can form with some types of drugs.